chickenandstats/chickenstats/docs/guide/guide.md

 `chickenstats.evolving_hockey`, stick around for the example tutorials and gallery for inspiration.

 ??? info
-    To be included in the gallery or original research, you can find me on :simple-twitter: Twitter at **[@chickenandstats](https://twitter.com/chickenandstats)** or :material-email: email me
+    To be included in the gallery or original research, you can find me on :simple-bluesky: Bluesky at **[@chickenandstats.com](https://bsky.app/profile/chickenandstats.com)** or :material-email: email me
     at **[chicken@chickenandstats.com](mailto:chicken@chickenandstats.com)**.

 For in-depth reference information, please consult the **[:material-bookshelf: Reference](../reference/reference.md)**